-5. Select a place where the transmitter can be maintenanced easily.
+5. Select a place where transmitter can be maintenanced easily.

-2.5 Calibration after Installation
+2.5 Calibration on Spot after Installation

-- 1. Sensor Zero Trim should be done after transmitter is installed, because the zero point is not configured for mounting status. - When calibrating the Sensor Zero Trim apply a pressure for zero in advance, Sensor Zero Trim the sensor when the pressure is sufficiently stabilized (after approximately 10 seconds). - 3.
-There are two ways to pressure zero.
-One way is to apply zero differential pressure (making pressure the same on both the high and low side).
-The other is to close High and Low side of a 3 valve manifold and open the equalizing valve. - Sensor Zero Trimming can also be done with the Zero/Span button or a HHT (HART[®] Communicator), PC or PDA configurator. - 5.
+- Sensor Zero Trim should be done after transmitter is installed, because the zero point is not configured for mounting status. - When calibrating the Sensor Zero Trim apply a pressure of zero in advance, Sensor Zero Trim the sensor when the pressure is sufficiently stabilized (after approximately 10 seconds). - Sensor Zero Trimming can also be done with the Zero/Span button or a HHT (HART® Communicator), PC or PDA configurator. - 4.
 Refer to On-line Operation for configuring other parameters.